intelligence38000/android-docs/src/pages/navigation/overview/map-matching.md

 ---
-title: "Map Matching with Navigation"
+title: Custom routes
-description: "Using Map Matching with the Navigation SDK."
+description: Use the Mapbox Map Matching API with the Mapbox Navigation SDK or Navigation UI SDK for Android.
+products:
+  - Navigation SDK
+  - Navigation UI SDK
 prependJs:
   - "import CodeLanguageToggle from '../../../components/code-language-toggle';"
   - "import ToggleableCodeBlock from '../../../components/toggleable-code-block';"
 ---

 In some cases, you may want to have the user stick to a very specific route that doesn't fit into the scope covered by the Mapbox Directions API.
-For example, a company would like to use its own custom truck routing API, but also allow people to navigate on it with the Mapbox Navigation SDK for Android.
+For example, a parking finder app where you want to guide a user past specific blocks with parking, but also allow people to navigate on it with the Mapbox Navigation SDK for Android.
 The Mapbox Map Matching API is an appropriate fit for this situation.

+## Use a map matching response to generate a route

-Map Matching is the art of taking coordinates and aligning them along a road network.
-In the truck example above, a truck routing API would deliver coordinates to the device, the coordinates would be passed to the Mapbox Map Matching API, and then the API would return a route that can be used in the Navigation SDK for Android.
+Map matching is the art of taking coordinates and aligning them along a road network.
+In the parking example above, you would provide coordinates to the device, the coordinates would be passed to the Mapbox Map Matching API, and then the API would return a route that can be used in the Navigation SDK for Android.

 Here is an example of converting a `MapboxMapMatching` response into a `DirectionsRoute`: